Musical-Neutron/hermeian_paper_plots/README.md

   from the MW analogue and angular extent of the photon emission region.

-There is also a master script, [plot_paper_plots.py](/plot_paper_plots.py), which will run all of the above scripts when executed.
-This will produce .svg and .pdf versions of each figure in the paper.
+There is also a master script, [plot_paper_plots.py](/plot_paper_plots.py), that will run all of the above scripts when executed.
+This produces .svg and .pdf versions of each figure in the paper.

 ## 2.0 Data